Frequently Asked Questions: Fellowship-wide Vote

 There are no requirements from MA World Services regarding how many members must participate in a group/meeting vote in order to obtain a “valid” group conscience.
 MA World Services has no rules or requirements about how to obtain a group conscience, MA World Services only exists as a resource, and does not govern.

-Is there a certain percentage of a meeting’s group conscience votes that must be in favor of the proposed change, such as, a simple majority, two-thirds (2/3), or three-fourths (3/4), in order for it to pass?
+Is there a certain percentage of a meeting’s group conscience votes that must be in favor of the proposed changes, such as, a simple majority, two-thirds (2/3), or three-fourths (3/4) in order for it to pass?

 MA World Services has no rules or requirements about how to obtain a group conscience, and does not govern.
 This includes determining the percentage of votes needed to pass a motion.
 If a meeting has an established way of obtaining its group conscience, including eligibility requirements, the group/meeting may continue to use any process that functions for the group conscience.